 Economics

 The study of economics contributes to a broad liberal arts education and helps students develop superior problem-solving skills.
-It is an excellent course of study to pursue, whether students plan to enter the workforce after graduation or are considering graduate work in law, engineering or the social sciences.
+It is an excellent course of study to pursue, whether students plan to enter the workforce after graduation or are considering graduate work in law, engineering, or the social sciences.
 Economics also provides exceptional preparation for careers in business, either immediately after graduation or after completing master's-level graduate work in business (e.g., MBA, MS Finance).
-In addition to the introductory and intermediate economic theory courses, courses that have particular relevance for business include Econ 335, Econ 413, Econ 4151, Econ 451, Econ 452 and Econ 467.
-Economics students with business interests typically complete at least one internship to obtain practical business experience, and it is possible to obtain academic credit for that internship.
-They should also discuss with their advisors the possibility of taking courses such as accounting in the Olin Business School.
+For further information, consult the Department of Economics website.
+Economics students with business interests typically complete at least one internship to obtain practical business experience, and it may be possible to obtain academic credit for that internship.
+Students should discuss with their advisors the possibility of taking courses, such as accounting, in the Olin Business School.

-In addition to the Economics major, there are two interdisciplinary majors: Economics & Computer Science and Math & Economics.
-In each major, students complete the core courses in the respective fields, along with a set of electives that are complementary to both fields.
+In addition to the Economics major, there are two interdisciplinary majors: Economics and Computer Science and Mathematics and Economics.
+In each major, students complete the core courses in the respective fields along with a set of electives that are complementary to both fields.
 Further information is available in the Majors section of this page.
 As noted previously, students are strongly encouraged to complete at least one internship and to complement their studies with appropriate course work from the Olin Business School.

 Contact: | Dorothy Petersen, Academic Coordinator |